Old Town is San Diego’s vibrant, historic center.

 That means 600 generations of Kumeyaay have inhabited what we now know as Old Town and San Diego County.

-3. All of that makes Old Town the oldest settled area in San Diego, California, earning a place on the National Register of Historic Places.
+All of that makes Old Town the oldest settled area in San Diego, earning it a place on the National Register of Historic Places.

-New Town’s proximity to San Diego’s shipping operations didn’t help matters.
+New Town’s proximity to San Diego’s shipping operations didn’t help.

 Note: Expect some challenges with parking around festival times and dinnertime on weekends.
 If you exercise enough patience, you should be able to find free street parking, or you could make use of one of the paid lots if things get dire.

-You won’t find the hikes of Torrey Pines State Reserve here, but there’s plenty to do to fill up a day in Old Town.
-Check out my picks for things to do in Old Town, San Diego, in no particular order.
+There’s plenty to do to fill up a day in this part of town.
+Check out my picks for our favorite things to do in Old Town from our many visits over the years.

-There are too many historical sites to see in-depth in one day, but a wealth of things to do is a good problem to have.
-Here are a few highlights.
+There are too many historical sites in Old Town to see in-depth in one day, but a wealth of things to do is a good problem to have.
+Outside of what I’ve already mentioned, Presidio Park is worth your time, too.

 Presidio Park was once home to Junipero Serra’s first mission.
 The mission has since been relocated, but the park is still home to the Junipero Serra Museum, where you can learn more about San Diego’s colonial history.